rakibul0026/Banking-Managment-System/README.md

-## 💳Banking Application in Java
+🏦 Banking Application (Java OOP Project)
-This is a simple menu-driven Banking Application built using Java.
-It demonstrates core Object-Oriented Programming (OOP) principles such as:
+This is a console-based Java application simulating basic banking functionalities using Object-Oriented Programming (OOP) principles such as abstraction, inheritance, polymorphism, encapsulation, constructor chaining, and method overloading.

-Abstraction
-Encapsulation
-Inheritance
-Polymorphism
-Constructor Chaining
-Method Overloading

-# BankingApplication/
-## Account.java
-## BankAccount.java
-## SavingsAccount.java
-## BankingApplication.java
+🚀 Features
+🔐 Abstraction and Encapsulation via Account class
+🏦 BankAccount and SavingsAccount use Inheritance and Polymorphism ➕ Method Overloading for flexible deposits
+🔁 Transaction History for last operation
+💰 Interest Application in SavingsAccount
+🔄 Menu-driven interface with real-time console input

+🛠 Technologies Used
+Language: Java
+Platform: Console Application (CLI)
+Concepts: OOP (Abstraction, Inheritance, Polymorphism, Encapsulation)